MaxieTheHatter/WebUtvCalculator/README.md

 6+6 = 12

+Every step is printed out in the history, but the result screen only shows the final product

 ## TODO
 - Allow input using numpad
 - Add heavy metal music for the genuine calculator experience